micmejia/bible-dump/NKJV/Deuteronomy/Deut 16.md

 Every man _shall give_ as he is able, according to the blessing of the Lord your God which He has given you. ## Justice Must Be Administered

 ###### 18
-"You shall appoint judges and officers in all your [^c]gates, which the Lord your God gives you, according to your tribes, and they shall judge the people with just judgment.
+"You shall appoint judges and officers in all your gates, which the Lord your God gives you, according to your tribes, and they shall judge the people with just judgment.

 ###### 19
-You shall not pervert justice; you shall not [^d]show partiality, nor take a bribe, for a bribe blinds the eyes of the wise and [^e]twists the words of the righteous.
+You shall not pervert justice; you shall not show partiality, nor take a bribe, for a bribe blinds the eyes of the wise and twists the words of the righteous.

 ###### 20
 You shall follow what is altogether just, that you may live and inherit the land which the Lord your God is giving you.

 ###### 21
-"You shall not plant for yourself any tree, as a [^f]wooden image, near the altar which you build for yourself to the Lord your God.
+"You shall not plant for yourself any tree, as a wooden image, near the altar which you build for yourself to the Lord your God.

 ###### 22
 You shall not set up a _sacred_ pillar, which the Lord your God hates.